What is Platelet-Rich Plasma (PRP)?

 How Platelet-Rich Plasma Is Prepared

-Whole blood is collected using sterile components designed for PRP preparation.
+First, a clinician collects whole blood using sterile components designed for PRP preparation.

-Platelets are concentrated within the plasma fraction using the system’s separation technology.
+Then the system concentrates platelets within the plasma fraction using its separation technology.

-Platelets are small blood components that circulate in the bloodstream and play an important role in natural biological processes within the body.
-In PRP preparation, centrifugation technology is used to separate platelets from other blood components so they can be concentrated within plasma.
+Platelets are small components found in circulating blood.
+They play an important role in natural biological processes within the body.

-Specialized PRP preparation equipment and separation technologies help clinicians isolate platelets in a controlled and repeatable process.
+Specialized PRP preparation equipment helps clinicians isolate platelets using a controlled and repeatable process.

 Choosing a PRP Preparation System